GCDigitalFellows/installdri.github.io/sections/git.md

  git
  ```

-The terminal should print something like:
+The terminal should print something like (note that this is truncated):

 ```bash
 usage: git [--version] [--help] [-C <path>] [-c name=value]